The Future of the Office: Work from Home, Remote Work, and the Hard Choices We All Face

 Conference by Professor Peter Cappelli (Wharton School)

-Professor Peter Cappelli (Wharton School) will give a conference on “The Future of the Office: Work from Home, Remote Work, and the Hard Choices We All Face” on Friday, November 19 from 14:30 to 16:30 at HEC Liège.
+Professor Peter Cappelli (Wharton School) will give a conference on “The Future of the Office: Work from Home, Remote Work, and the Hard Choices We All Face” on Friday, November 19 from 14:30 to 16:30 at HEC Liège (1715).

 Professor Cappelli will be this year’s recipient of the honoris causa degree at the University of Liège, upon proposal by HEC Liege.

 ABOUT PETER CAPPELLI